userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ![3.1_HDMI_Connecting](assets/3.1_HDMI_Connecting.png)

 Connect the mouse and keyboard to the USB ports.

 <u>Note: Please ensure a firm connection to avoid cable looseness.</u>

 ![3.1_USB_Connecting](assets/3.1_USB_Connecting.png)

 ### 3.2 Power On

 The battery is located at the bottom of the right side of the chassis.
-Remove four screws and slide the cover right to detach it.
+Remove two screws and slide the cover right to detach it.
 Then, put the battery into the chassis, connect the battery cable, and close the cover.
 To remove and change the battery, reverse those steps.

 ![3.2_battery_in](assets/3.2_battery_in.png)